 "It was…" she whimpered, her voice shaken, but resolute.
 "A vampire."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Rosecity_SaltskinWrite a Review